Shop About Us

 Warranty

-Copper & Cedar provides a one-year Standard Limited Warranty for this product only to the person or entity that originally purchased the product.
-The warranty period starts on the date of purchase.
+Copper & Cedar provides a one-year standard limited warranty for this product only to the person or entity that originally purchased the product.
+The warranty period starts on the date of delivery.
 Copper & Cedar warrants the hardware against defects in worksmanship and materials during the warranty period.
 Copper & Cedar does not warrant against normal wear and tear, nor damage caused by accident or abuses due to improper operation.
 You will be required to provide proof of purchase as a condition of receiving warranty service.

 Support